 This class is designed to prepare students for the rigorous writing demands of college and the future workforce.
-This will be done through intensive grammar study and a lot of writing!
-Throughout the semester, students will complete various short writing assignments, one research essay (in APA format), and a final research paper (in MLA format).
-Before we start writing, students examine the writing process and the steps required to composing an effective essay.
+This will be done through intensive grammar study, frequent writing practice, and weekly online discussions.
+Throughout the semester, students will complete various essays, short writing assignments, and one research essay in APA format.
+Before we start writing, students will examine the writing process, and the steps required to compose an effective essay.
 The writing process also involves personal, peer, and teacher editing before a final draft is submitted.